AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 It's clear that it tests more of the application as well: if you mess up your http configuration so that the route is wrong, or forget to register a necessary service, you'll know it, whereas the other tests don't get to that before actual "deploy and run tests on the deployed app" integration tests.

-We also demo [a `FakeWeatherForecastDataStore`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/FakeWeatherForecastDataStore.cs) [a fake implementation](http://xunitpatterns.com/Fake%20Object.html), instead of a mock using a mocking tool.
+We also demo [a `FakeWeatherForecastDataStore`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsHost/FakeWeatherForecastDataStore.cs).
+This is a [fake implementation](http://xunitpatterns.com/Fake%20Object.html), instead of a mock using a mocking tool.
 It tracks calls with a `CallCount` property.
 This technique is also underused.
 In many cases, this is simpler, clearer code than the equivalent using mocking framework.

 What I typically find that this kind of Fake is simpler, but a bit more verbose - more lines of code, but simpler lines of code - than the mocking framework equivalent.
 But then the mocking equivalent gets repeated multiple times in the codebase, adding up to far more lines of code than declaring a "Fake data store" or "In-memory repository" once.

 ## End note

-Decouple.
+Decouple your unit tests.
 If you find yourself unable to do a simple "extract class" refactoring because it would both break existing tests and the new class would require new tests, they something is wrong: The app code is too coupled to the test code.

 Use [the Test Host](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.testhost) for more of your tests.
 Push mocks to the edges off the app.
 Use them for the _sinks_ where state leaves or enters the app.